NOAA-PMEL/OneArgo-Mat/README.md

 plot_sections.m          : plots sections of one or more specified float(s) for the specified variable(s)<br/>
 plot_timeseries.m        : plots time series of one or more specified float(s)<br/>
 plot_trajectories.m      : plots trajectories of one or more specified float(s)<br/>
+select_profiles_per_type.m : helper function of select_profiles that selects one type of floats<br/>
 set_xlim.m               : sets xlimits of current plot (if start/end dates were specified)<br/>
 try_download.m           : attempts to download a file from any of the specified GDACs<br/>